propan/geheimtur/README.md

 ## Examples

-You can find the sources of a demo application in [geheimtur-demo] [3] repository.
+You can find the sources of a demo application in [geheimtur-demo](https://github.com/propan/geheimtur-demo) repository.

 **The examples below do not duplicate information available as docstrings, if you want to know all available options - check the docs in the code.**